UCSB-CMPTGCS20-S16/CS20-S16-lab05/README.md

 * On github: [lab05Tests.py on github](https://github.com/UCSB-CMPTGCS20-S16/CS20-S16-lab05/blob/master/lab05Tests.py)

 Use the "Save As" option to save that file in the`~/cs20/lab05` folder with the name `lab05Tests.py`

-Or, use the same alternate method from Step 1.

 Remember that upper vs. lower case matter.
 Save it again if you didn't get it exactly right the first time, and use the `rm` command to remove (delete) any files that are in the wrong place.